ikuhamada/state-hands-on/CMD/ACMD2022_PKA/Beginner/index.rst

   $ geom2nfinp -xsf -i nfinp_gdiis -g GEOMETRY -o C2H4_relaxed.xsf

-In this way, we obtain a file containing the optimized geometry ``C2H4_relaxed.xsf``.
+In this way, we obtain a file containing the optimized geometry ``C2H4_relaxed.xsf`` in the XSF format, which can be visualized using for instance, XCrySDen, VESTA, or VMD on a local computer (e.g., a laptop).
+If it is difficult to use these applications on a local computers, use a web interface.
+See this example how to use :doc:`Materials Clould <materialscloud>`.

+:doc:`Here <openmxviewer>`

 Vibrational analyis
 -------------------